laxnumber13/pingpong-Python/README.md

 requires Python to run the scripts

-pptkapp.py is the main script to run

-requires the other 2 files to function properly
+download all 3 files to run properly

+Usage:
+run pptkapp.py